zeamador/lattice-recipes/README.md

     ``./deploy.sh v0.0 "<release name>"``

 ## Directory Structure
-In general, we are using the [standard Rails directory structure](http://www.tutorialspoint.com/ruby-on-rails/rails-directory-structure.htm).
+In general, we are using the standard [Rails directory structure][rails].
  - `lattice-recipes/app/`
     - application specific code
     - divided into models, views, and controllers folders